Second Passports

-After nearly a decade of vilifying the citizenship by investment (CBI) programs of five Caribbean countries, the US government has made a remarkable admission: these initiatives provide a much needed and legitimate source of revenue for these jurisdictions.
+After nearly ten years of criticizing the citizenship by investment (CBI) programs of five Caribbean nations, the US government has finally acknowledged that these initiatives offer a much-needed and legitimate source of revenue for these countries.

 Caribbean CBI programs provide a legitimate service and have assisted in the survival of the participating economies by providing revenues, particularly considering the existential threat to our vulnerable small island states – emanating from the climate emergency – and the onslaught of recent adverse external shocks, including the ongoing war in Ukraine.